Footprints and CAPS – Astonishing Alignment

 While the CAPS topics jump around randomly through time from year to year, Footprints and Voetspore offer students an in-depth, chronological study of the history of South Africa, which makes it easier to understand in the developing historical context.
 Our goal is to bring our country’s history to life, through stories, and give them a better understanding of why it is the way it is today.

-The Footprints programmes focus on Social Studies, which includes history and geography, but being a multi-subject unit study, our programmes also cover language skills, poetry, South African music appreciation, SA art appreciation, art, crafts, cooking, technology and more!
+The Footprints/Voetspore programmes focus on Social Studies, which includes history and geography, but being a multi-subject unit study, our programmes also cover language skills, poetry, South African music appreciation, SA art appreciation, art, crafts, cooking, technology and more!

 CAPS History Content Topics Grades 4-6 – Intermediate Phase